felsenhower/biblatex-online-entry-generator/README.md

 This bookmarklet is optimized for BibLaTeX which features the @online type.
 If you're using BibTeX, it will also work, but it will probably get styled like an @misc entry.

+I also did put no effort in handling any LaTeX control characters, please do so yourself.

 ## How to use

 1. Simply copy the following code snippet